-As the country continues to cope, many will need to deal with the impact of debt all across the United Kingdom.
+As the country continues to cope with the financial impact of the recent pandemic and with the rising cost of living impacting the lives of so many, a significant number of people now need to deal with the impact of problem debt all across the United Kingdom.

 A new ‘Breathing Space’ scheme has begun in England and Wales, aimed at helping people in problem debt from further interest and charges.
 Officially known as the Debt Respite Scheme, it freezes interests and charges for a period of 60 days, and halts debt collection to allow people more time to come up with a longer-term solution to their unaffordable debt.